SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 ### Simultaneous playback

 Your application can use as many controllers as needed.
-Each controller can at most be bound to one view, and you are free to change controller - view relationships as will depending on your needs.
+Each controller can at most be bound to one view, and you are free to change controller - view relationships at will depending on your needs.

  When several controllers are playing at the same time, you might want to mute some of them, which can be achieved by setting the `muted` property to `NO`.

 ## Letterbox view